emmajanedrews/base-template/_posts/2018-01-17-how-to-stay-committed-to-your-resolutions.md

 **4. Share your goals with somebody.** This is very important to do because there are lots of people out there who are hypocritical about themselves.
 Sharing with a supportive friend or family member will be really good for you.

 You can always share your goals with me, too.
 In fact, I want to know what they are.
-If they are health or business related goals, I can definitely help you out. **I network with professionals in those fields weekly and my goal this year is to have coffee with 10 different people each week.**
+If they are health- or business-related goals, I can definitely help you out. **I network with professionals in those fields weekly and my goal this year is to have coffee with 10 different people each week.**

 If you’d like to grab a cup of joe with me sometime and talk, don’t hesitate to reach out and give me a call or send me an email.
 I look forward to hearing from you soon.